History of Europe in Timeline

 In 1999, 12 of the 15 members of the EU joined the Eurozone, replacing their national currencies with the euro.

-In 2004, Pan and Pfeil counted 87 distinct "peoples of Europe", with 33 forming the majority in at least one sovereign state and the remaining 54 constituting ethnic minorities.
+Pan and Pfeil count 87 distinct "peoples of Europe" in 2004, of which 33 form the majority population in at least one sovereign state, while the remaining 54 constitute ethnic minorities.
+Romani people are the largest ethnic minority in Europe, according to European Commission.

-Starting in 2004, Central European countries began joining the EU, expanding it to 28 European countries.
+Starting in 2004, more Central European countries began joining the EU, expanding it to 28 European countries and reinforcing Europe's status as a major economic and political center.

 In 2005, the EU had an overall net gain from immigration of 1.8 million people, accounting for almost 85% of Europe's total population growth.

-In 2009, Europe remained the wealthiest region, with $37.1 trillion in assets under management, representing one-third of the world's wealth, surpassing its pre-crisis year-end peak.
+In 2009, Europe remained the wealthiest region with $37.1 trillion in assets under management, representing one-third of the world's wealth and surpassing its precrisis year-end peak.

-By 2013, the EU had expanded to include 28 European countries, solidifying its position as a major economic and political center of power.
+By 2013, the European Union's expansion had reached 28 European countries, solidifying Europe as a major economical and political centre of power.

 2016: Europe's GDP per capita

-In 2016, the richest 20% of households in Europe earned over five times more than the poorest 20%, indicating rising income inequality since the 1980s.
+In 2016, the richest 20% of households in Europe earned over five times more than the poorest 20%, highlighting rising income inequality.

 January 2020: United Kingdom withdraws from the EU

-In January 2020, the United Kingdom withdrew from the European Union as a result of the June 2016 referendum on EU membership.
+On 31 January 2020, the United Kingdom officially withdrew from the European Union (EU) following the June 2016 referendum on EU membership.

 In 2021, 827,000 persons were given citizenship of an EU member state, an increase of about 14% compared with 2020.
 2.3 million immigrants from non-EU countries entered the EU in 2021.